Imaginativeone/master-electron-template/README.md

-# Master Electron - Course Code
+# Master Electron TEMPLATE - Course Code

+I aim to have this template working with the latest version Electron, coupled with the latest-possible version of Node.

 Demo project modified from: https://github.com/electron/electron-quick-start